 A Guide to the Highest Paying Translation Languages in the World

-1. German is ranked as the highest paid for translators and language translation and a German translator can expect to attract an annual income of £34,000 approximately.
-There is a high demand for German translators in Britain due to the importance of the business and financial relationship that exists between Britain and Germany.
+German is ranked as the highest-paid for translators and language translation and a German translator can expect to attract an annual income of £34,000 approximately.
+There is a high demand for German translators in the UK due to the importance of the business and financial relationship that exists between Britain and Germany.

-3. Despite France being close to Britain there is still little fluency among the citizens of the two countries in the two languages.
-There is an active commercial relationship ion existence between the two countries so a good translator can expect to earn around £32,636 per annum.
+Despite France being close to Britain, there is still little fluency among the citizens of the two countries in the two languages.
+There is an active commercial relationship in existence between the two countries so a good translator can expect to earn around £32,636 per annum.

-5. Spanish is a language which is spoken in many parts of the world ranging from the United States of America to Mexico, Spain, Central American countries such as Honduras and Guatemala and most South American countries.
+Spanish is a language that is spoken in many parts of the world ranging from the United States of America to Mexico, Spain, Central American countries such as Honduras and Guatemala, and most South American countries.
 Any fluent English to Spanish translator can expect good remuneration for his or her work.

-7. Italian is a sought after language too and a good translator can expect to earn up to £28,523.
+Italian is a sought-after language too and a good translator can expect to earn up to £28,523.

-8. Mandarin (Chinese) is spoken by more people than any other language, but it’s only in recent years that this has reached global significance, especially with the development of industry in China and the rise in the export sector.
-Today, an experienced Mandarin to English translator can expect to receive a 5 figure salary at around £28,168.
+Mandarin (Chinese) is spoken by more people than any other language, but it’s only in recent years that this has reached global significance, especially with the development of industry in China and the rise in the export sector.
+Today, an experienced Mandarin to English translator can expect to receive a 5-figure salary of around £28,168.